 In practically every interior and exterior dimension, the F-150 is the bigger truck.
 From length to interior legroom,

 the F-150 comes out on top of the Jeep Gladiator.
-This is again to blame from the fact that these two trucks are in
+This is expected since these two trucks are in different classes altogether.

 Gladiator vs F-150: Exterior Dimensions